bnb/site/_posts/2015-06-30-turning-off-comments.md

 ---

 One of the great people who inspired me to do this is John Gruber from Daring Fireball.
-He also had a few of the thoughts I wrote about obove and already [disabled][4] them many years ago.
+He also had a few of the thoughts I wrote about above and already [disabled][4] them many years ago.

 I hope you're not that disappointed about the fact that you wont be able to leave comments directly on my site anymore, but this is a step I definitely need to make.
 I also still value your opinion, only the way how you can interact with me changed, nothing else.